Showing posts with label Art. Show all posts

 Anne’s misadventures bring a little romance to the lives of everyone she meets: her bosom friend, Diana Barry; the town gossip, Mrs. Lynde; and that infuriating tease, Gilbert Blythe.
 From triumphs and thrills to the depths of despair, Anne turns each everyday moment into something extraordinary.

-I read this graphic novel last year and enjoyed it a lot.
+I read this graphic novel last year and enjoyed it.
 The illustrations are bright and crisp with the glorious reds, greens, and blues of Prince Edward Island.

 Some readers have found Anne's green, pupil-less eyes to be blank, puppet-like, and somewhat off putting.
 And it's true that her eyes are curious and odd.